jiaqi-pro/Depression-detection-Graph/README.md

 #### Stage One: Training the MTB-DFE Model

-This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model, which captures and enhances short-term depression behavioral features from video sequences.
+This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model, which captures and enhances short-term depression behavioral features from each given video.

-Assuming we have $M$ videos, we initially acquire $I$ video frame sequences from each video, denoted as $m_{th}, m=(1,2,...,M)$, represented by $(S_1, S_2,...,S_I)$.
+Assuming we have $M$ videos, we initially acquire $I$ thin slices from each video, denoted as $m_{th}, m=(1,2,...,M)$, represented by $(S_1, S_2,...,S_I)$.
 Each training iteration processes batches of $N$ video sequences.

 ##### ****1. Input and Feature Extraction****
 - **Video Frame Sequence to MTB**: We first input the video sequences are then input into th MTB component as $S_n, n= (1,...,N)$ as training interation, yielding multi-scale spatio-temporal behavioral features $[f^{\text{MTB}}_1, f^{\text{MTB}}_2, f^{\text{MTB}}_3,..., f^{\text{MTB}}_k]$.
 Consequently, the dimensions of the MTB feature are represented as $[N, k, J]$, where $J$ signifies the dimensionality of each $f^{\text{MTB}}_k$.